systers/systers.github.io/README.md

 4. `npm install`
 5. `npm install -g @angular/cli`
 6. Run the command `npm run dev` to run the client side and server side simultaneously.
+7. Run the command `npm run watch` to run the server side code in development mode (The node instance restarts whenver you edit any javascript file).

 ## Contact Information